warwickcoding/ruby/session_2/README.md

 `ruby` is a computer program that you will be using to run your ruby code.

 RUBY on the other had does not exist!
 Some people make the mistake of thinking that Ruby is an acronym for something else.
-The mixup is because the relate it to other acronym named languages such as BASIC (Beginner's All-purpose Symbolic Instruction Code).
+The mix up is because they relate it to other acronym named languages, such as BASIC (Beginner's All-purpose Symbolic Instruction Code).

 Interactive Ruby Shell (irb)